ghersmann/10zvr/README.md

 # Ladies and Gentlemen,

+2023 was the 10 year anniversary of the snowboard competition series Zillertal Välley Rälley.
+I've been a photographer there for those 10 years.
+Now it's time to build a celebratory gallery with the best photos from those 10 years.

-This is a testplatform for me to test out my newly learned skills.
-It will probably look like crap to seasoned developers but it's here so that I can learn and one day become a seasoned developer myself.
+This is so far a testing platform for me to test things that I learn during my education in web development with Coding Bootcamps Europe.

-Thank you for your interest and have a nice day!
+To seasoned developers this will most of the time really look like beginner stuff, but, you gotta start somewhere.